lxsang/ROS-packages/inria_demo/README.md

-# Demo use guild
+# Demo use guide
-This document aims at providing a detail setup guild for the demonstration.
+This document provides a detail setup guide for the demonstration.

 Table of content:
 1. [Hardware requirement](#hw)